 area, with a

 focus on murals, faux finishes and painted furniture.
 She was born in Pekin, Illinois and raised in Powder Springs, Georgia, a suburb of Atlanta.
 She was educated at Bryan College in Dayton, Tennessee and Kennesaw College in Georgia, as an English major.
 She began drawing and painting as a child, learning from many sources including her uncle, who was a local artist.
 After marrying and starting a family, she focused on pen-and-ink drawing, mixed media and decorating.
 Her husband and she renovated, built and sold several homes over the years, always with an eye for beautiful paint and design.
-Around 1996, she began a mural and faux finish business, Rosemarie's Embellishments, working with Atlanta decorators, contractors and individuals.
+Around 1996, she began a mural and decorative painting business, Rosemarie's Embellishments, working with Atlanta decorators, contractors and individuals.
 She has taught art classes for several years in different settings, and taught elementary and high school art in four private schools.
-Married to Ken Norton for 37 years, they have three married sons and a single daughter, eight grandchildren and live in a 119-year-old Queen Anne Victorian home in historic downtown Villa Rica.
-Rosemarie is also an active real estate agent, but she'd always rather be painting!
+Married to Ken Norton for 40 years, they have three married sons and a married daughter, twelve grandchildren and live in a 120-year-old Queen Anne Victorian home in historic downtown Villa Rica.
+Rosemarie is also an active real estate agent, writer, and flutist, but she'd always rather be painting!